aishwarya-art/SIMPLE-WEATHER-APP/README.md

 Install the following packages in the CMD

-pip install Django
+"pip install Django"

-pip freeze>requirements.txt (which will create a list of tools required for the project)
+"pip freeze>requirements.txt" (which will create a list of tools required for the project)

-pip install -r requirements.txt (which will install all the necessary tools)
+"pip install -r requirements.txt"(which will install all the necessary tools)

-python manage.py mitigate
+"python manage.py mitigate"

-If no errors appeared then the installation is done correctly.Then,run python manage.py runserver (which will start the server and allow you to test the application)
+If no errors appeared then the installation is done correctly.Then,run

+"python manage.py runserver "(which will start the server and allow you to test the application)

 ## **Usage**